 Kediri to Malang (115km)

-Kediri as a nice little city.
-I managed to go to a festival that happened to be going on and saw a traditional Javanese puppet show, ate some great local food and just enjoyed the moment.
-I decided to head to Malang the next day.
+Kediri was a nice little city.
+I found a festival that happened to be going on and got to see a traditional Javanese puppet show.
+I grabbed some great local food and just enjoyed the moment.
+Ultimately, I decided to continue on to Malang the next day.
 On the way out of town, I happened upon some traditional dancing and a parade.
 The costumes and masks were quite impressive and from what I gathered, all emotion has to be shown through body language, since the dancer’s face is covered by a mask.

-I also realized that you should never ask an Indonesian about distances because they have to idea.
+This was also the day that I realized that you should never ask an Indonesian about distances.
+Because they clearly have to idea.
 I asked one guy at a gas station when I was near Wilingi how far to Malang and he said 85km….it was 55km away (good news).
-I was so wet that I didn’t want to check my phone’s GPS, as I didn’t want to damage it.
+I was so wet that I didn’t want to check my phone’s GPS, not wanting to take the chance of damaging it.
 When I reached the top of the damn, I asked another guy how far to Malang, and he told me I only had 15km left to go.
 Great!
-So, I pushed it and tried to get a real good ride in.
+So, I decided to push it and tried to get a real good ride in.
 After 15km I saw a sign that said I still had 15km to go.
-I was so annoyed.
+I was annoyed, to say the least.
 The day progressed from people looking at me riding, smiling and saying, ‘hello mister’, to people looking at me completely drenched and laughing.

 The joke was on them.
-My ride was nice and cool (tad bit wet), I had an amazing hill climbing session on my MTB with 20kg of luggage, and I reached Malang just as the sun was going down.
+My ride was nice and cool, although a tad bit wet.
+I had some amazing hill climbing sessions on my MTB, loaded with 20kg of luggage, and reached Malang just as the sun was going down.
 I checked into my hotel, washed my bike, myself, my clothes, and had some amazing Chinese food.
 I was asleep by 9pm.

 Malang & Bromo